 Opened in 2011 by owner Benjamin Padrón and bar manager José Luis León, Licorería Limantour has been lauded for its innovative craft cocktails in Mexico City.

-I sat at the bar during my visit and tried two drinks -- the Mexican Maid (Tequila Don Julio 70, Anche Reyes Verde, cucumber, and beer) and a Mexican gin cocktail.
+During my visit, I sat at the bar and tried two drinks -- the Mexican Maid (Tequila Don Julio 70, Anche Reyes Verde, cucumber, and beer) and a Mexican gin cocktail.

 What began in Roma Norte has extended west to the tonier Polanco business district, which is also home to Pujol and Quintonil.